a-synchronous/rubico/README.md

 ```

 ## and
-applies each function of functions to input, returns true if all evaluations truthy
+applies each function of functions in parallel to input, returns true if all evaluations truthy
 ```javascript
 y = and(functions)(x)
 ```